endoflife-date/endoflife.date/CONTRIBUTING.md

     # Note that an approximate date is better than no date at all.
     releaseDate: 2017-03-12

+    # Whether this is a "LTS" release (optional, default = false).
+    # What LTS means may differ from product to product (see LTSLabel above).
+    # Only provide for a release that will get much longer support than usual.
+    lts: true

     # End of active support date (optional if activeSupportColumn is false, else mandatory).
     # This is where bug fixes usually stop coming in.
     # Use valid dates, and do not add quotes around dates.